bmeurant/technical-docs/software-architecture/architectural-patterns/api-gateway.md

 ## Core Functionalities & Implemented Patterns

-An API Gateway is more than a simple reverse proxy.
+An API Gateway is more than a simple [[proxy-pattern#Reverse-Proxy|reverse proxy]].
 It implements several design patterns to manage and secure traffic.
 These are often described as **[[gateway-patterns|Gateway Patterns]]**.
 When security is a primary driver, the API Gateway serves as a direct implementation of the **[[gatekeeper]]** pattern, protecting backend services by centralizing security enforcement.

 -   **[[gateway-patterns#Gateway Routing|Gateway Routing]]**: It acts as a Layer 7 router, forwarding client requests to the appropriate backend service based on URL paths, headers, or other request metadata.
 -   **[[gateway-patterns#Gateway Aggregation|Gateway Aggregation]]**: It can consolidate multiple backend service calls into a single client request, reducing chattiness and simplifying the client's interaction model.
 This is a key pattern for implementing a [[backend-for-frontend|Backend-for-Frontend]].